Skip to main content

 macOS Update Configuration

-Screenshot of the macOS Update Configuration Settings
+macOS Update Configuration Settings.

 Luckily we’ll be ready with our configured deferral settings for the next macOS software update release, and I hope it goes a little better than this release.